 Friend, I don’t know where you stand on this thought, but a recent emptiness in my soul drove me to do some real searching.
 And through that time, the Lord taught me of the rest only He can give.
 And it proves to be a beautiful rest, the craving of my soul.

-In 2017 we will be releasing a series of 30-day Scripture studies using the R.E.S.T.
-Bible Study method.
+We have released a few 30-day Scripture studies using the REST Bible Study method.
 The first one is on the topic of “trust”.
 We have searched the Bible for thirty passages that will speak to you on the trustworthiness of our Heavenly Father.
 You can find more information on the Trust Scripture Study here.